 (a) Where it appears that an action has been commenced or continued in circumstances where a party properly advised should have known that he had no chance of success.
-In such cases the action must be presumed to have been commenced or continued for some ulterior motive or because of some wilful disregard of the known facts (see Fountain Selected Meats (Sales) Pty.
+In such cases, the action must be presumed to have been commenced or continued for some ulterior motive or because of some wilful disregard of the known facts (see Fountain Selected Meats (Sales) Pty.
 Ltd. v.
 International Produce Merchants Pty.
 Ltd. FCA 202; 81 ALR 397.

 (b) Making allegations of fraud, knowing them to be false, and the making of irrelevant allegations of fraud (see Fountain Selected Meats (Sales) Pty.
 Ltd. (supra).

-(c) Evidence of particular misconduct causing loss of time to the court and to other parties (see Tetijo Holdings Pty.
+(c) Evidence of particular misconduct causing loss of time to the court and other parties (see Tetijo Holdings Pty.
 Ltd. v Keeprite Australia Pty.
 Ltd (unreported, Federal Court, 3 May 1991)).

-(d) The making of allegations which ought never to have been made or the undue prolongation of a case by groundless contentions (see Ragatta Developments Pty.
+(d) The making of allegations which ought never to have been made or the undue prolongation of a case by groundless contentions (see Regatta Developments Pty.
 Ltd. v Westpac Banking Corporation (unreported Federal Court, 5 March 1993)).

 (e) An imprudent refusal of an offer to compromise.

-In the case of Medlon & Medlon (No. 6) (Indemnity costs) FamCAFC 157 (13 August 2015) indemnity costs were ordered in circumstances where the Wife persisted with an application (which was ultimately dismissed), seeking to restrain the Husband’s lawyers from representing him, without evidence of any scandalous allegations made against the Husband’s lawyers to support her application and where it was found that the applications should never have been brought and never had any chance of success.
+In the case of Melon & Medlon (No. 6) (Indemnity costs) FamCAFC 157 (13 August 2015) indemnity costs were ordered in circumstances where the Wife persisted with an application (which was ultimately dismissed), seeking to restrain the Husband’s lawyers from representing him, without evidence of any scandalous allegations made against the Husband’s lawyers to support her application and where it was found that the applications should never have been brought and never had any chance of success.